CitadelQuest/CitadelQuest/README.md

 ### Security
 - End-to-end encryption for all communications
-- Secure user authentication system
+- Secure user authentication with Symfony's password hasher
+- HTTPS required for all sensitive routes
 - Per-user database isolation
 - Environment-based configuration
+- CSRF protection on all forms

 ### User Interface
 - Clean, modern Bootstrap-based design